Pop-Up Newsroom: “We Are Where You Are”

 Our student journalism project, the Pop-Up Newsroom, challenges the idea that all news outlets need permanent physical newsrooms.
 It creates temporary, virtual news spaces to encourage participants to break free of traditional news norms and socialization to get closer to local communities.
 Pop-Up Newsroom denizens report for limited time periods, disseminating their stories instantaneously with their own cell phones and personal social media accounts on Twitter, Facebook, etc. A shared hashtag networks their reporting.
 Rather than trying to drive audiences to a single organizational website, the project creates information surges via social media.
 As one student participant has noted: “Every individual who is able to use a smart phone can be self-media.”

-Operating outside the usual boundaries of journalism—particularly those of a physically permanent newsroom—helped students exercise greater levels of independence, and forced them to rely more on engagement with the communities they were reporting on to do their reporting.
-Embracing the power of networked communication helped them see their roles in civic life as being interconnected with their sources; it also revealed the possibilities of global teamwork.
-Ultimately, Pop-Up Newsroom demonstrates ways even non-journalistic groups could create a social media powered pop-up project to engage publics with important social issues.
+Operating outside the usual boundaries of journalism, particularly those of a physically permanent newsroom, helped students exercise greater levels of independence and forced them to rely more on engagement with the communities they were reporting on to do their work.
+Embracing the power of networked communication helped them see their roles in civic life as interconnected with their sources and, at the same time, revealed the possibilities of global teamwork.
+Ultimately, Pop-Up Newsroom demonstrates ways even non-journalistic groups could create a social media powered pop-up project to both emancipate themselves as well as engage publics around important social issues.
 As one student participant said, “Anyone with a smartphone can bring forth the condition of our society to public eyes.”

 Bruns, Axel.
 Blogs.
 Wikipedia, Second Life, and Beyond: From Production to Produsage.
 New York: Peter Lang, 2008.

 Heinrich, Ansgard.
 Network Journalism: Journalistic Practice in Interactive Spheres.
 New York: Routledge, 2011.